 My Final Thoughts

-Even though I am not a religious person I do believe that there should be a day put aside for Americans to reflect on their beliefs.
+I am not a religious person.
+But I do believe that there should be a day put aside for Americans to reflect on their beliefs.

-On this day people can also reflect on the formation of American and the decisions that were made to make the United States a new world when they broke away from Great Britain in 1775.
+On this day people can also reflect on the formation of American.
+And they can reflect on the decisions that were made to make the United States a new world when they broke away from Great Britain in 1775.

 My ancestors were religious!